sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcUnhideOrUnarchiveChannel"></a>
 # **gcUnhideOrUnarchiveChannel**
-> gcUnhideOrUnarchiveChannel(channelUrl, userId, apiToken, shouldUnhideAll)
+> gcUnhideOrUnarchiveChannel(apiToken, channelUrl, userId, shouldUnhideAll)

 Unhide or unarchive a channel